miguelmartens/flint3-kpn-ftth-guide/docs/07-access-point-setup.md

 ## Part 3.5: Configure Wi-Fi Roaming (802.11r Fast Transition)

+> **⚠️ Important:** Recently encountered issues where WiFi channels may suddenly stop appearing even though they are enabled in the GUI interface.
+If you experience this issue, try disabling 802.11r Fast Transition to resolve the problem.

 ### 3.5.1 Enable Roaming on Main Router

 1. **Access LuCI Interface:**